 Developments, however, were going at breakneck speed so we ended up with a less extravagant version and a more localised use than originally intended.

-Several instrumental departments were involved — many things were going on at once — and we had to closely monitor how this all fit together in an engaging and interactive story.
+Several instrumental departments were involved — many things were going on at once — and we closely monitored how this all fit together in an engaging and interactive story.
 Key was a persona in the form of a quintessential Gasunie pole (see picture below) whose voice guides you through.
 It became a cartoony female pole, voiced by recurring voice artist Kristel van Eijk.

 Now I can’t code worth a damn, so along for the ride I had already dragged my resident wizard Mark Winkel, knowing that some app, 3D modelling, and interactivity might be needed.

 Since this was quite a project we needed more manpower so we enlisted Peter Loef from New Game Studios.
 He and his young padawans did a lot more than is visible in the walkthrough you can see here.
-I have seen things it would have been wonderful to incorporate, but there just wasn’t time.
+I saw things that would have been wonderful to incorporate, but there just wasn’t time.
 A solid story needs less spectacle, but still: next time … next time 😉

-Meanwhile, you’re welcome to come try the phone version, or Peter’s Vive version, which allows you to walk and transport around in a world quite different from the simple VR headset version you can see in the walkthrough.
+Meanwhile, you’re welcome to come try the phone version.
+Or Peter’s Vive version, which allows you to walk and transport around in a world quite different from the simple VR headset version you can see in the walkthrough.
+Just give me a call or let me know through the contact form.

 Both the simple and the Vive version premiered at the Gasunie Destination Future festival.
 For the simple version we had 5 rotating comfy seats, each of which holding a VR headset with a phone and headphones already attached.
 For the rougher but more interactive version, Peter had one Vive setup which he guided people through.